Spxg/fat32/README.md

 # fat32

 This is a simple fat32 filesystem library, which is `#![no_std]` and does not use `alloc`.
-This is a personal project, your issues may not be resolved in time Only test sdhc card with [sdio_sdhc](https://github.com/play-stm32/sdio_sdhc)
+Only test sdhc card with [sdio_sdhc](https://github.com/play-stm32/sdio_sdhc).
+This is a personal project, your issues may not be resolved in time.

 ## Support
 * create file and dir